nazlialdogan11/CSC8013-Professional-skills-and-Portfolio/README.md

 # ℹ About the Skills Audit Portfolio

-The Skills Audit Portfolio is utilised to evaluate abilities in relation to the key skills employers look for in graduate recruits.
-For this module, the exercise to evaluate the skills were designed by Newcastle University Careers Service which can be found in the references section.
+The Skills Audit Portfolio was utilised to evaluate abilities in relation to the key skills employers look for in graduate recruits.
+For this module, the exercise to evaluate the skills were designed by Newcastle University Careers Service, which can be accessed via the references section.

 # 🔖 Achievements